 - as well as assisting the special effects department on set, adding squibs for gunshots blood, both stains and tubing

 Inspired by feature films and animation, Diana De Mol has been making costumes since early childhood.
-She attended the Rietveld art college, specializing in fashion and theatre design, with a minor in photography.
-After graduation Diana started to travel and worked on various projects around the world.
-She worked as an assistant on the Victoria's Secret Fashion show in London.
-While in London she also had the opportunity to work with different artists on international projects.
+She attended the Rietveld art college, specializing in fashion and theater design, with a minor in photography.

-Diana travelled to New Zealand to design costumes for the short film ' The Light Harvester'.
-When she returned to Europe, her international network helped her settle at Keeley Hire, where she had the opportunity to work on various major feature films and TV-shows, such as Maleficent, Cinderella, Game of Thrones and many others.
+Diana traveled to New Zealand to design costumes for the short film ' The Light Harvester'.
+When she returned to Europe, her international network helped her settle in London, where she had the opportunity to work on various major feature films and TV-shows, such as Maleficent, Cinderella, Game of Thrones and many others.